2013 Report to the President

-The purpose of the President's Commission on the Status of Women -- PCSW -- is to review the roles, needs and opportunities for women on campus and to make recommendations for change where appropriate.
+The purpose of the President's Commission on the Status of Women is to review the roles, needs and opportunities of women students, faculty and staff at K-State, and make recommendations for change where appropriate.
 An annual meeting is held with the President of Kansas State University to present a report detailing the concerns and recommendations of the commission.

 Current and future goals

 Lactation stations: We would like to continue to increase the number of rooms across campus, but this is pending necessary funding.
 Division of Facilities has given us a quote for the addition of four more stations: in Dickens Hall, Trotter Hall, Student Union and the Natatorium.
 Proposed costs are $20,000 for planning/design and $20,000 in construction.
 In alignment with K-State 2025 Theme 5, 1d, the commission would like to increase the family friendliness on campus by providing baby-changing stations in all men's and women's restrooms across campus.